domchen/typescript-plus/README.md

 Normally when you pass the `--outFile` option, the compiler will concatenate and emit output to a single file.
 But the order of concatenation is determined by the list of files passed to the compiler on the command line (or in the tsconfig.json file) along with triple-slash references and imports.
 That forces you to sort the input files in the correct order manually.
 It is ok with only a few source files, but it becomes a disaster when you have countless source files.

 With the `reorderFiles` swith on, the compiler will automatically reorder the source files by analyzing their dependencies in code.
-Then you can get the correct concatination order in the generated file without doing any extra effort.
+Then you can get the correct concatenation order in the generated file without doing any extra effort.
 I have tested this feature in many real-world projects, it works very well.
 If it does not work in you project, please feel free to open an issue and send me the test case.

 ## Conditional Compilation